Authority Documents for Local Search

 There are a couple of mysteries associated with Google’s local search.
-One of them is, “How does the search engine decide which web pages should be associated with a specific business and location?”
+One of them is, “How does the search engine decide which web pages should be associated with a specific business and location?” (which are authority documents for a local search result?)
 The second is, “What location should be associated with a business?”

 If you’ve tried to get a page to rank well in local search, some of the details of this post may not surprise you.
 If you’ve tried to unravel the mystery of why a business is associated with an old address, and noticed that the old address still appears all over the pages of the business web site, some of the details won’t come as a shock.

-Google introduced some new ideas on what it means to be an authoritative source for local search in a patent application that was published this week.
+Google introduced some new ideas on what it means to be have authority documents for local search in a patent application that was published this week.

 Some Local Optimization Tips Pre-Patent

 If you asked me a week ago, how might a site rank well in local search, and show the proper address, I would have a list of things for you to look at, and possibly some suggestions on how to go about improving the local ranking of a page.
 They would include:

 - Checking to make sure that all mentions of the address on the site point to the current address, even on old documents.

 - Trying to make sure that mentions of the address and business on other sites that can be changed, are changed.

 - Listing the site, with a link to it, from directories that include the business name and address information, and updating old listings.

 - Finding or building some links, or encouraging people to link to the site, on pages that include the business name, and street address or telephone information or both.